e3u9h/csci2720/README.md

 ## Setting Up the Project

-**For TA grading: Please skip the Prerequisites and Environment variables part, because we have already included the `.env` in our submitted ZIP file, which also contains the API key.
+**For TA grading: Please skip the Prerequisites and Environment variables parts, because we have already included the `.env` files in our submitted ZIP file, which also contains the API key.
 The only prerequiisite for TAs is to have a local MongoDB.**

 ### Prerequisites